Feature

 In Country: U.S. Nurses During the Vietnam War

 Young recruits were promised romance and adventure.
-Here are their stories.
+The reality was far different.

 Three photos of nurses in wartime.
 One is looking out of a vehicle, with a uniform and helmet on, the next is three nurses smiling in military uniforms, the third is a nurse smiling at a desk.